Destructive-Entity/IdleBreakout-InsaneEdition/README.md

 ## License

 *(Optional: Consider adding a license, like MIT.
 If you do, add license details here.
 Example:)*
 Distributed under the MIT License.
-See (LICENSE)[LICENSE] file for more information.
+See [LICENSE](LICENSE) file for more information.